eastgenomics/eggd_somalier_relate2multiqc/README.md

 ## Where is this app applicable?
-If you want to add predicted sex column and present data in MultiQC
+If you want to add predicted sex column and present data in MultiQC.

 ### This app was made by EMEE GLH